GSK and Novartis complete deals to reshape both drugmakers

-LONDON GlaxoSmithKline (GSK.L) and Novartis NOVN.VX said on Monday they had completed a series of asset swaps worth more than $20 billion (13 billion pounds) that will reshape both drugmakers.
+LONDON GlaxoSmithKline (GSK.L) and Novartis NOVN.VX said on Monday they had completed a series of asset swaps worth more than $20 billion that will reshape both drugmakers.

 GSK is forming a consumer health joint venture with Novartis, while at the same time buying the Swiss company's vaccines business and divesting its cancer drugs portfolio to Novartis.